sics-dna/isc4flink/README.md

 # isc4flink
-The ISC Anomaly Detection and Classification Framework implemented for [Apache Flink](https://flink.apache.org/).
-It provides the building blocks to create a distributed fault tolerant streaming anomaly detection pipeline in flink using "Bayesian Statistical Anomaly".
+Incremental Stream Clustering (ISC) framework implemented for [Apache Flink](https://flink.apache.org/).
+The current version provides the building blocks to create a distributed fault tolerant streaming anomaly detection pipeline in flink using "Bayesian Statistical Anomaly".
 Other ISC functionality will be ported if requested.

 ## Bayesian Statistical Anomaly in a Nutshell
-At the core of this approach lies a function that compares an observed distribution of a certain type with a distribution of the same type defined by previously seen values.
-Supported distributions are lognormal, normal, poisson and exponential.
-The library takes a stream of events and splits it into time windows.
-For each such window the number of events and the distribution defining property is stored. (e.g. for Poisson the average value) Each window is compared to a set of windows seen before (history).
-The result is a score representing the probability that the window and the history are the same distribution.
+Given a predetermied type of distribution, Bayesian Statiscial Anomaly allows to compare a set of datapoints (window) with data seen in the past (history).
+Each window is condensed into the defining property of its distribution (e.g. number of datapoints and total sum for the poisson distribution) allowing for a constant size memory footprint.
+This implementation currently supports two types of history trailing and periodic history.
+Trailing history is a collection of values defnining the last n windows.
+If the data has a know periodicity, e.g. day night cycle, a periodic history can be used only comparing current data to data from the last period.
+The window is compared with the history using a bayesian process making the approach robust to changes in frequency of datapoints.
+For each window a score is produced representing the probability that the window and the history came from the same distribution.
+Currently supported distributions are: lognormal, normal, poisson and exponential.

 **Strengths:**